AEWV

 The AEWV is structured as three separate approval gates that must each succeed for a worker to receive the visa:

 Missing a requirement at any stage resets that stage’s timeline.
-Coordinating accreditation + Job Check + worker visa application across employer and worker is one of the practical reasons AEWV cases benefit from licensed adviser oversight.
+Coordinating accreditation, Job Check, and worker visa application across employer and worker is one of the practical reasons AEWV cases benefit from licensed adviser oversight.
+An employer who is mid-accreditation, or whose Job Check has lapsed, cannot support a valid AEWV application until those gates are cleared.

 Once accreditation is granted, employers face ongoing INZ post-accreditation checks throughout the accreditation period.
 See Post-accreditation maintenance for AEWV employers for the employer-side compliance obligations and how we support employers through INZ review.